Stephen Walt: Eastern Europe and Russia

-In 2015, Walt wrote that extending invitations for NATO membership to countries in the former Soviet bloc is a "dangerous and unnecessary goal" and that nations such as Ukraine ought to be "neutral buffer state(s) in perpetuity."
-From that perspective, he believed that arming Ukrainian armed forces after the annexation of the Crimea by Russia "is a recipe for a longer and more destructive conflict."
+In 2015, a year after Russia invaded Crimea, Walt wrote that extending invitations for NATO membership to countries in the former Soviet Bloc is a "dangerous and unnecessary goal" and that Ukraine ought to be a "neutral buffer state in perpetuity."
+He further argued that, although Obama had refrained from arming Ukraine, doing so would be "a recipe for a longer and more destructive conflict".
+The Obama administration avoided arming Ukraine for the duration of its term, in keeping with Walt's strategy, but the first Trump administration angered Russia by approving a plan to provide anti-tank missiles in 2017.

+In 2023, after the full-scale invasion of Ukraine by Russia, Walt condemned Russia's actions as illegal, but called the morality of the war "murky" in an article for Foreign Policy.
+Taking a similar stance to that of his co-author John Mearsheimer, Walt has called for an end to military aid to Ukraine and claimed that NATO expansion is partially at fault for the conflict.
+In 2025, in an interview on NPR's Morning Edition, Walt criticized the second Trump administration's handling of the war, stating that Ukraine's sovereignty and security should be ensured in any negotiated settlement.

 Middle East

 Walt said in December 2012 that America's "best course in the Middle East would be to act as an 'offshore balancer': ready to intervene if the balance of power is upset, but otherwise keeping our military footprint small.
 We should also have normal relationship with states like Israel and Saudi Arabia, instead of the counterproductive 'special relationships' we have today."
 An article by Walt entitled "What Should We Do if the Islamic State Wins?
-Live with it." appeared on June 10, 2015 in Foreign Policy magazine.
+Live with it." appeared on June 10, 2015, in Foreign Policy magazine.
 He explained his view that the Islamic State was unlikely to grow into a longlasting world power on Point of Inquiry, the podcast of the Center for Inquiry in July 2015.